gaitaldawamneh/jira-clone/README.md

    .sendFile{second argument is an options variable, sets an error handler as the third. it sends the files stored in the public directory to the client-side.
    .type() {res object it passes a file type as an argument .respond is set to a function as a responding action(created by namespace as interface)

 ## TypeORM:
   - important initializing params:(logging, synchronize, reconnectInterval, reconnectTries, entities:[], migrations:[], cli:[])
   - A migration is just a single file with sql queries to update a database schema and apply new changes to an existing database.
   - @entity
   - @column

+## preparing for typescripts:
+  - Unlike an interface, the type alias can also be used for other types such as primitives, unions, and tuples.
+  - interface can extend a type or an interface
+  - interface and the type describe the shape of an object but the syntax differs, interface S{(x:number,y:number):void;} type S = (x: number, y: number) => void; , interface S { x: number; y: number; }, type S = { x: number; y: number; };
+  - Declaration merging uniqueness for interface, for example, interface P { x: number; } interface P { y: number; } const o: P = { x: 1, y: 2 };
+  -(npx tsc --init, touch src/app.ts{create new file})
+  - in the scripts field inside the package.json(dev: ts-node-dev ts_file_name)
+  - to rerun after save the ts file we add(dev: ts-node-dev --respawn --transpile-only ts_file_name)
+  - <T>typescripts Generics declaration (any non-declared variable)
+  - void (annotate the return type explicitly to void)(used if no data to return)
+  - The static members of a class are accessed using the class name and dot notation
+  - Type Assertion or casting(<>)
+  - Namespaces (a TypeScript-specific way to organize code.) (.d.ts)
+  - tcs (file_name)
+  - create config file (tsc --init)(npx tsc --init)(tsc-node-dev)
+  - running script (tsc-node-dev ts_file_name)
+  - Promise<void> nice to learn the promise but we put the void as it will not return any data
+  - a class in type script after compiling how it would looks in javascript
+  - type

 ## typescripts basics:
  - ensure type properties exist, for example function identity<T>(arg: T): T { console.log(arg.length); return arg; }
  - Explicitly supporting arrays function identity<T>(arg: T[]): T[] { console.log(arg.length); return arg; }